lucproglangcourse/lucproglangcourse.github.io/_sources/objectoriented.rst.txt

 .. figure:: images/ProcessTreeTypeHierarchy.png

-The `iterators example <https://github.com/lucproglangcourse/iterators-scala>`_ includes additional instances of trait-based modularity in its ``imperative/modular`` package.
+The imperative versions of the `iterators example <https://github.com/lucproglangcourse/iterators-scala>`_ includes additional instances of trait-based modularity in its ``imperative/modular`` package.
+By contrast, the functional versions of this example rely on parameterized types (generics) to achieve a similar outcome.

 .. note:: For pedagogical reasons, the process tree and iterators examples are overengineered relative to their simple functionality: